 If you are an individual and own property in the UK that you have rented out, you are liable to file self-assessment tax return of yourself.

-You have to submit an application for registering for HMRC taxes (self-assessment) and upon acceptance of the application HMRC will allocate you a unique tax reference (UTR) number.
-This number remains same throughout your life and will even be same if later you start self-employment.
-On the other hand if you are a self-employed already you have to tell HMRC about your property income through your self-assessment return, while you will use the same UTR number that you have been given for your self-employment.
+You have to submit an application for registering for HMRC taxes (self-assessment) and upon acceptance of the application, HMRC will allocate you a unique tax reference (UTR) number.
+This number remains the same throughout your life and will even be same if later you start self-employment.
+On the other hand, if you are a self-employed already you have to tell HMRC about your property income through your self-assessment return, while you will use the same UTR number that you have been given for your self-employment.

-You will be allowed to deduct related expenses from your income, and pay tax on the net income derived after deducting the expenses, if you are not working as self employed you will not need to pay any national insurance contribution on your net income.
+You will be allowed to deduct related expenses from your income, and pay tax on the net income derived after deducting the expenses if you are not working as a self employed you will not need to pay any national insurance contribution on your net income.
 Normal income tax rates and rules will apply to the income you earned during a tax year; please follow the link to tax rates.

 - Registering for self-assessment

 - Income from employment